reactive/data-client/docs/core/guides/debugging.md

 :::

-## Normalized Cache
+## State Inspection

 If [schema](/rest/api/schema)s are used, API responses are split into two pieces - entities, and results.
-This ensures consistency and alows allows for automatic as well as novel performances optimizations, especially key if the data ever changes or is repeated.
+This is known as [normalization](../concepts/normalization.md), which ensures consistency and alows allows for automatic as well as novel performances optimizations, especially key if the data ever changes or is repeated.

 <Tabs